Why?

 -

-is completely unsafe. -
+getsis completely unsafe. -

-is hard to use and also can be unsafe if used incorrectly. -
+scanfis hard to use and also can be unsafe if used incorrectly. -

-is much better but is less convenient:-
+fgetsis much better but is less convenient:-

-includes a trailing newline character.
+fgetsincludes a trailing newline character.
 If stripping the newline is desired, some care is needed to deal with occasional cases where a newline is not present. - If the line doesn't fit in the buffer, the caller must decide what to do with the partial line read so far and what to do with the remaining portion of the line.
 Accepting the partial line might have other security implications, and leaving the rest of the line unread leaves the input stream in an inconsistent state.

 -

-function is a good alternative if available.
+The POSIX getline function is a good alternative if available.

-isn't available, or for cases where
+For systems where getline isn't available, or for cases where

--like syntax is more desirable, Chuck Falconer's
+gets-like syntax is more desirable, Chuck Falconer's

-can be used instead. ggets
+ggets can be used instead. ggets automatically

 allocates a buffer to store the input line.
 Callers are responsible for

-on the allocated line when no longer needed.
+calling free on the allocated line when no longer needed.
 The

-code is written in standard C, is portable, and is in the
+ggets code is written in standard C, is portable, and is in the

 public domain.

-always strips a trailing newline
+(Note that because ggets always strips a trailing newline

 character, clients will not be able to distinguish a final line that